russell-parrott/Standardized-Definition-of-AI-Governance/COMMERCIAL-LICENCE.md

 - AI Governance Policy
 - AI Governance User Guide
 - Standard Forms, Checklists, Training Sheets
-- All diagrams, definitions and boundary conditions
+- All diagrams, definitions, and structural boundary conditions

-(Collectively: **“the Governance System”**.)
+(Collectively: **“the Governance System.”**)

 ---

-## 2. What This Licence Allows
+## 2. What This Licence Allows (Commercial Use)

-The licensee may:

-- adopt the Governance System as their internal AI governance structure
+The licensee may use the Governance System commercially for:

-- insert organisational details (names, roles, contacts, etc.)
-- implement refusal gates, safeguards, custody registry and user rights
-- run the 25 Tests and 7 Solvency Metrics
-- operate the Cascade Response
+- consulting, auditing, or advisory work
+- client projects or external engagements
+- paid training or professional education
+- applying tests and metrics for clients
-- use the structure for internal compliance, oversight and risk management
+- using the structure as a service methodology
-- train internal staff on the Governance System
+- integrating the Governance System into commercial workflows

-This is **implementation**, not alteration.
+This permission covers **commercial use**, not alteration.

 ---

 ## 3. What This Licence Does *Not* Allow

-The licensee may **not**:
+The licensee may not:

-- edit, rewrite, adapt, translate or derive new versions
+- edit, rewrite, adapt, translate, or create derivatives
-- create internal “variants” or modified policy frameworks
 - rebrand or repackage the Governance System
-- embed it into software or SaaS for external use
+- embed it into software, SaaS, or platforms
-- certify or accredit clients using the Governance System
 - distribute it to third parties
+- certify or accredit clients
-- sublicense, resell or rent access
+- resell, sublicense, or rent access
-- claim authorship, co-authorship or derivative ownership
+- claim authorship or derivative ownership

-The doctrine remains **immutable**.
+The doctrine remains immutable.

 ---

-## 4. When Commercial Implementation Begins
+## 4. When Commercial Use Begins

-Commercial implementation begins when the organisation:

-- inserts its name into the Policy
-- instructs staff to operate under the structure
-- deploys safeguards, refusal gates, or custody registry
+A licence is required when the Governance System is used to generate revenue, including:

+- paid consulting or client engagements
+- paid audits or governance reviews
-- runs the tests or metrics internally
+- paid training or workshops
-- uses the system in risk, compliance or regulatory processes
-- relies on it for decisions affecting customers, staff or the public
-- integrates it into internal governance or audit processes
+- integration into commercial tools or service offerings
-- uses it within commercial operations of any kind
+- use inside any product, SaaS, or platform
+- any commercial activity involving the tests, metrics, or documents

-**Reading is free.
+**Internal organisational use is free.
-Using it is licensed.**
+Commercial use requires a licence.**

 ---

 ## 5. Licence Types and Fees

-### 5.1 Commercial Implementation Licence
-**€4,500 per year**
-For standard organisations implementing the Governance System internally.

-### 5.2 Enterprise Licence
-**€15,000 per year**
-For large-scale or regulated organisations (finance, healthcare, energy, telecom, government, critical infrastructure).

-### 5.3 Professional Use Enterprise Licence
+### 5.1 Professional Use Licence
+_For consultancies, auditors, integrators, training providers_
 **€50,000 per year**
-For consulting firms, auditors, integrators or training providers.

-Authorises:

-- professional internal use
-- applying the Governance System in client work
-- running tests and metrics for clients
-- internal consultant training

-**Clients must hold their own Commercial or Enterprise Licence.**

-No redistribution.
-No derivatives.
-No certification.
-No embedding in tools or SaaS.
+### 5.2 Product Integration Licence
+_For SaaS, platforms, software tools_
+**€25,000 per year**

+### 5.3 Interpretation Access (Optional)
+_For definitional clarity and structured written Q&A_
+**€2,500 per year**

 ---

 ## 6. Attribution Requirements

-The licensee must retain:
+All commercial users must retain:

 - Author: **Russell Parrott**
 - Work titles
 - CC BY-NC-ND licence reference
 - Link to the canonical repository

-Attribution must remain visible in all internal reproductions.
+Attribution must remain visible.

 ---

 ## 7. No Redistribution or Sublicensing

-The licensee may **not**:
+Commercial licensees may not:

-- provide the Governance System to external organisations
+- distribute the Governance System to external parties
-- embed it in commercial tools or platforms
+- embed it in products or SaaS
-- include it in client-facing training or products
+- include it in client-facing materials
-- sublicense or distribute it in any form
+- resell, sublicense, or modify it

-Each organisation requires its **own licence**.
+Each commercial user requires their own licence.

 ---

 ## 8. Term and Renewal

-- Licence is valid for **12 months** from the date of issue
+- Licence valid for 12 months
-- Renewal required for continued implementation
+- Renewal required for continued commercial use
 - Termination revokes commercial-use rights immediately

 ---

 ## 9. Enforcement
 Unauthorised commercial use constitutes:

 - breach of CC BY-NC-ND 4.0